 At some point during my adolescence, I became aware that playing piano resulted in a cluster of girls listening, so I made every effort to pursue music as a career, and ended up co-founding a band called Whistleking that eventually became The Kings.

 The early days of The Kings are well represented by the CD "Whistleking - The Lost Tapes of a Seventies Bar Band" available here and anyone familiar with the band will hear why the songs I wrote didn't suit the power-pop direction we ended up following.
 I recorded several of my songs in the 80s as publishing demos, but when I listen to them now they sound like period pieces, with syndrums and synthesizers, and my voice, which I'm not crazy about.

 After I became a father, regular income seemed like it should be a priority, so when the opportunity to design sound effects for commercials came up, I went for it.
-That led to a career, first as a sound designer, then as a composer and producer of television and radio commercials which I am still involved in today.
-As it turns out, all that experience in advertising has been valuable to my songwriting, and it occurred to me recently that I should use my production skills to record (or in some cases rerecord) all the songs I have written, but to the standards I have now learned to attain.
+That led to a career, first as a sound designer, then as a composer and producer of television and radio commercials and then as a rerecording mixer for TV shows.
+As it turns out, all that experience in the studio has been valuable to my songwriting, and it occurred to me recently that I should use my production skills to record (or in some cases rerecord) all the songs I have written, but to the standards I have now learned to attain.
 I solved the vocal problem by using other, better vocalists to sing them.
 As I finish these recordings, I'll keep adding them.

 A word about the videos: I do not have a budget for video, but I'm always a little disappointed when I play a song on YouTube and the visual is just a title card with the name of the song and artist on it.
 I resolved to put some more elaborate kind of visual on each song, and further resolved not to spend any money on that, so I have searched diligently for any kind of free visual footage I can get.
 That's why my videos look like that.
 The exception is "Party On The Enterprise" which seemed to demand a little budget!